HACCP: Understanding Hazard Analysis and Critical Control Point

 - Establish a team of individuals with detailed knowledge and experience of the process to be analyzed.

-- Describe the food involved and any process-related methods.
+- Describe the food involved and its distribution.

 - Categorize the intended use and consumers of the food.